Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-Wells Fargo GoFar Rewards is the points program used by several of Wells Fargo’s credit cards, including the Wells Fargo Rewards Visa (no fee), Wells Fargo Propel (no fee, 3x on gas, 2x restaurants, up to 10% annual bonus), and Wells Fargo Propel 365 ($45 fee, 3x gas, 2x restaurants, up to 50% bonus).
+Wells Fargo GoFar Rewards is the points program used by several of Wells Fargo’s credit cards, including the Wells Fargo Rewards Visa (no fee), Wells Fargo Propel (no fee, 3x on gas, 2x restaurants), and Wells Fargo Propel 365 ($45 fee, 3x gas, 2x restaurants).

 While Wells Fargo doesn’t offer the big signon bonuses of the other big banks, and GoFar Rewards don’t have any way to transfer points into real airline miles, there are some ways to use GoFar points to get good value from your spending.
 And Wells Fargo has some of the most generous transfer rules around, letting you share GoFar points with other GoFar account holders with no fees or limits.